Combe Martin History

 Moreover, heritage tourism can provide economic benefits that motivate communities to preserve their history and heritage.

-Rivers flow based on the shape of the land, obstacles, their sources, and man-made changes like dams.
-Understanding how rivers flow is important for managing water resources, flood management, and environmental protection.
+Rivers flow according to the shape of the land, obstacles, their sources, and man-made changes such as dams.
+Understanding how rivers flow is important in the management of water resources, flood control, and environmental protection.

-Due to the local geography and infrastructure, the River Exe, which starts in Somerset, and the River Tamar, which starts in North Devon, both flow south to the English Channel (N.D.A.S.).
+Because of the local geography and infrastructure: the River Exe, which begins in Somerset, and the River Tamar, which originates in North Devon, both flow south toward the English Channel (North Devon Archaeological Society).

 Combe Martin Squire George Ley